luochonghai/Face_Recognition/README.md

 2.Improvement
 ----
       180314:Migrated from my pj of pulsar detection, I try to input the 3D Basel dataset to train its NN.

+      180325:I successfully input the standford data into the classifier, unluckily the overfitting phenomenon was unacceptable...